 BICM collected updated bathymetric data in 2016 and 2017 within all BICM regions, with data currently available (Figure 4).
+Repeat bathymetric survey was conducted during 2023 and the data are still in processing.
 Coordinated integration with SWAMP and BICM programs collected updated topographic LiDAR surveys across the coastal zone.
 LiDAR data were acquired from the Caminada Headland to Sandy Point in March, 2013 as part of a lower Barataria Basin LiDAR update through a partnership with USGS and the processed data were delivered by USGS in early 2015.
 BICM collaborated with USGS to survey the Early Lafourche Delta region in early 2015 and SWAMP coordinated a LiDAR survey of the Chenier Plain with USGS in early 2017 to complete the BICM area.
 These data are currently available.
 Coordination with SWAMP and BICM has resulted in Topo-Bathy DEMs for three time periods, and an operational sediment budgets for the Raccoon Island to Sandy Point area of the coastline (see Section 6.3) and the Chandeleur Islands region have been completed with data and reports available (Figures 5 and 6).